 Bill was discharged from the Navy on August 16, 1946.

 About December 1943 Bill married Marge Fink.
 They had a daughter, Vicky Doerr.
 They moved to Sonoma, California where Bill was a Sawman and Carpenter from 1947 until he retired.
 Bill and Marge divorced sometime before 1951.

 On March 9, 1951 he married Ruth C (Silva) Dietrich in Carson City, Nevada.
 They had no children, but Ruth had a son, Edward “Eddie” Vernon Dietrich by a previous marriage that Bill helped raise.
 Sadly, Eddie died in a car accident only six weeks after he married Carol A Fruth in 1967.
 Ruth was a Seamstress and power machine operator.

-Bill’s niece (Duke’s daughter) Kathy lived with Bill and Ruth for a time after she graduated from high school.
+Bill’s niece (Duke’s daughter and my sister) Kathy lived with Bill and Ruth for a time after she graduated from high school.
 This is when she met her husband, John Von Dohlen.
 They had two boys, John (Jr) and Craig.
 John (Sr) wrote the following story:

 “Bill and Ruth had a trailer on the Napa River which they paid 1 dollar a day rent on.
 Almost every weekend they would go and stay in their trailer, go fishing, drink beer, shoot the bull with whoever was there, do some more fishing, drink more beer, have lunch, drink more beer, do some more fishing, kick back, drink more beer.
 That was just about what they did most weekends, when Bill was still working.